 Because we expect each camp to sell out, we do not accept walk-up registrations.
 All registrations must be completed online prior to the camp beginning.

 What are Braves Camps policies on refunds, credits and transfers?

-Campers will be provided an official Braves Camp uniform on the first morning of their camp session.
-On the first day of the session, campers should arrive dressed as follows:
+All ballplayers will be provided an official Braves Camp jersey and hat when they arrive to their first evening of their camp session.
+On the first day of the session, ballplayers should arrive dressed as follows:

 - Regular T-shirt (regular cotton or performance wear)

 Does my child need to wear his/her uniform every day?